department-of-veterans-affairs/vets-website/content/pages/health-care/about-va-health-care/vision-care/blind-and-low-vision-veterans.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
-title: Vision Care for Blind and Low Vision Veterans
+title: Vision Care for Veterans Who Are Blind or Have Low Vision
 display_title: Care for Blind and Low Vision Veterans
 concurrence: complete
 lastupdate: 2017-06-28